airshipit/pegleg/doc/source/cli.rst

 **-s / --save-location**

 Where to output collected documents.
+If omitted, the results will be dumped to ``stdout``.

 **-x <code>** (Optional, validation only).